Skip to main content

 Ithaca, Cornell, Upstate New York, and the US: Understanding Space, Place and Community

 As an Ivy League university and New York state’s land-grand institution, Cornell seeks to discover, preserve, and disseminate knowledge and educate the next generation of global citizens.
-We invite our faculty to explore Cornell’s, Ithaca’s, Tomkins County’s and Upstate New York’s history, space and place to better understand how we meet our aspirations and where we still struggle.
+We invite our faculty to explore Cornell’s, Ithaca’s, Tompkins County’s and Upstate New York’s history, space and place to better understand how we meet our aspirations and where we still struggle.

 Exploring Our History, Space and Place